 @McDonalds_SA Hey guys, ive been waiting fro my order for over an hour now, i even called,still no delivery of my order ????

 — Gracy (@MissGray_M) April 4, 2018

-So how can QSR Restaurants successfully serve more than the two traditional channels (front & drive-thru), including multiple third-party delivery services and their mobile app in the mix?
+So how can restaurants successfully serve more than the two traditional channels (front & drive-thru) to include multiple third-party delivery services and their mobile apps in the mix?

 Make sure the team is aware that every order has a person behind it – even the orders that are not phoned in delivered by a third-party.
-Our first ever Food-on-demand study has the insights on the reasons people use on-demand apps and their expectations.
-Your employees are preparing food for people, not third party order slips coming out of a machine.
+Our first ever Food on Demand Study has insights on the reasons people use on-demand apps and their expectations.
+Your employees are preparing food for people, not third-party order slips coming out of a machine.

 The customer experience is created with each and every interaction with a customer, whether that interaction was in person or not.
 It’s critical to own the customer experience by measuring it.
 Just like ‘in person’ interactions, online customer interactions and interactions with third parties can be measured.
-In our FOD study we asked our mystery shoppers to note if the driver greeted them and if the driver checked their order.
+In our 2017 Food on Demand Study, we asked our mystery shoppers to note if the driver greeted them and if the driver checked their order.

 Regular mystery shopping and integrated customer feedback collection are critical to a successful multichannel brand experience!